-Figure 1: Key cooperation requirements of the IOTC PSMR 13 Figure 2: Port State Measures and minimum standards for cooperation best practices. - 15 Figure 3: Tuna purse seiner involved in 3 offloading operations in port Victoria, Seychelles - landing to a cannery, transhipment to a carrier vessel and to a container. í 17 Figure 4: Application of PSM - Examples of purposes of port calls 19 Figure 5: Tuna landing operation in the port of Dikovita, Sri Lanka.
-20 Figure 6: Tuna landing operation to a cannery in port Victoria, Seychelles 24 Figure 7: Interagency cooperation - national agencies with which cooperation should be established to implement port State measures.
-25 Figure 8: The bay of Antsiranana, Madagascar, where the port of Dieg Suarez is located.
-0 27 Figure 9: Main sequential phases of a vessel activity in port 32 Figure 10 : Vessel activity in port & the PSM process 33 Figure 11 : Landing of tuna from a carrier vessel to a cannery in the por of Antsiranana, Madagascar t 39 Figure 12 : Direct offloading of tuna from a purse seiner into a container in port Victoria.
-Sevahelles.
-43
+Figure 1: Key cooperation requirements of the IOTC PSMR 15 Figure 2 : Port State Measures and minimum standards for cooperation best practices. - 17 Figure 3: Tuna purse seiner involved in 3 offloading operations in port Victoria, Seychelles - landing to a cannery, transhipment to a carrier vessel and to a container.
+19 Figure 4: Application of PSM - Examples of purposes of port calls.
+21 Figure 5: Tuna landing operation in the port of Dikovita, Sri Lanka.
+22 Figure 6: Tuna landing operation to a cannery in Port of Victoria, Seychelles.
+27 Figure 7: Interagency cooperation - national agencies with which cooperation should be established to implement port State measures 28 Figure 8: The bay of Antsiranana, Madagascar, where the port of Dieg Suarez is located. ю 30 Figure 9: Main sequential phases of a vessel activity in port 35 Figure 10: Vessel activity in port & the PSM process 36 Figure 11: Landing of tuna from a carrier vessel to a cannery in the por Antsiranana, Madagascar t of 42 Figure 12: Direct offloading of tuna from a purse seiner into a container port Victoria, Seychelles. r in 46 Figure 13: The six steps requiring cooperation and information exchanamona national gaencies. ge 49

-Figure 13: The six steps requiring cooperation and information exchange among national agencies.
-45 Figure 14: AREP / risk analysis and cooperation required from relevant authorities 48 Figure 15: Port State decisions to allow or deny port entry 49 Figure 16: The port of Zanzibar, Tanzania 51 Figure 17: Offloading of a purse seine net in port Victoria, Seychelles 54 Figure 18: The three main possible port State actions following the assessment of the AREP.
-55 Figure 19: Purse seiner and carrier vessel in transhipment operation in Port Victoria, Seychelles.
-61 Figure 20: Cooperation and communication requirements at regional levels.
-66 Figure 21: Regional communication requirements when a vessel is denentry into port (IOTC PSMR, paragraph 7.3) ied 76 Figure 22: Regional communication requirements when a vessel is denied use of port based on specified criteria, no inspection necessary.
-78 Figure 23: Regional communication requirements when there are clear grounds to believe that a vessel has engaged in IUU fishing related activity and port use is denied.
-Figure 24: Flag State communication requirements following a flag Sta investigation and action pursuant to a port State inspection report te 81
+Figure 14: AREP risk analysis and cooperation required from relevant authorities.
+52 Figure 15: Port State decisions to allow or deny port entry 53 Figure 16: The port of Zanzibar, Tanzania.
+55 Figure 17: Offloading of a purse seine net in port Victoria, Seychelles 58 Figure 18: The three main possible port State actions following the assessment of the AREP.
+59 Figure 19: Purse seiner and carrier vessel in transhipment operation in Port Victoria, Seychelles.
+65 Figure 20: Cooperation and communication requirements at regional levels.
+70 Figure 21: Regional communication requirements when a vessel is denied entry into port (IOTC PSMR, paragraph 7.3) 80 Figure 22: Regional communication requirements when a vessel is denied use of port based on specified criteria, no inspection necessor ary 82 Figure 23: Regional communication requirements when there are clear grounds to believe that a vessel has engaged in IUU fishing or related activity and port use is denied. ar 84 Figure 24: Flag State communication requirements following a flag State investigation and action pursuant to a port State inspection report86